nkukushkin/StackTableView/Readme.md

 ### Table

 The table itself a `UIScrollView` subsclass, just like `UITableView`.
 You can also use `StackTableViewContoller`, which has built-in functionality for keyboard-avoidance.

-## TODO

-### Examples
-- Multiple vs single cell selection
-- Hide/show section and cell animations

-### Layout
-- UITableView has quirks when it comes to section headers, should StackTableView mimic them?

-### Behaviour
-- Deselect cells with animation on viewDidAppear (add a setting for that?)

-### Cells
-- Add accessory views (left and right)!
-- Built-in cells
-- Figure out good hierarchy
-- Add TextInput cell
-- Add swipe actions (low priority)